serverlessworkflow/specification/examples/examples.md

 #### Description

-In this example we show how to iterate over some data input using the ForEach state.
+In this example we show how to iterate over data using the ForEach state.
 The state will iterate over a collection of simple math expressions which are passed in as the workflow data input: